 Typically, one or two undergraduate students from each class enrolled in Food Science & Technology at the University of Nebraska-Lincoln are offered part-time positions in the laboratories of Profs.
 Baumert, Downs, Goodman or Johnson.
 Initially, undergraduate students assist FARRP staff with sample preparation and other laboratory tasks.
 As undergraduate students obtain sufficient academic background, they often get the opportunity to work on their own research projects.

 If you are interested in research on food allergies, the University of Nebraska is one of the premier research institutions in the world.
 Undergraduate applications are encouraged.
 When applying, it is also a good idea to contact FARRP so that we can know of your interest in allergen research.

 Current Graduate Students

 The Food Allergy Research & Resource Program will also consider the applications of visiting scientists.
-Please contact either Prof. Taylor or Prof. Goodman by email if you are interested in this possibility.
+Please contact Profs.
+Baumert, Downs, Goodman or Johnson by email if you are interested in this possibility.